January 4, 2017

 The new energy-saving patterns could reduce the number of battery replacement surgeries needed during a patient's lifetime and lead to patterns tailored to treat specific symptoms.

-First introduced in 1987, sends deep into the brains of people suffering from neurological motor control diseases through wires implanted into an area of the brain called the basal ganglia.
+First introduced in 1987, deep brain stimulation sends electrical pulses deep into the brains of people suffering from neurological motor control diseases through wires implanted into an area of the brain called the basal ganglia.
 Stimulation greatly improves motor function in many patients, though the reasons why remain unclear.

 While trying to understand the basic mechanisms involved, Duke engineers discovered that timing patterns of deep brain stimulation became less effective as they became more random.
 This implied that there might be non-random patterns that work better than a constant barrage of pulses.
 Over the past few years, the team has serendipitously discovered several such patterns.